 Check the Roof

-Your roof is one of the top areas where you can notice damage after a storm.
+The roof is one of the top priorities to check for damage after a storm.
 You might notice missing or broken shingles, or perhaps debris was blown onto the roof.
-If you think that water might be getting into your home, you need to contact a service for roof leak repair as soon as possible.
-Remember to only inspect your roof from the ground if you want to be safe.
-You can use a pair of binoculars to get a closer look or even the zoom function on your camera.
+If you think that water might be getting into your home, and you can’t find the leak, you need to contact a service for roof leak repair as soon as possible.
+Even a small leak can end up costing you a lot of money in the long run with future foundation and structural issues due to water damage.

 Examine the Guttering